DataDog/hiring-engineers/answers.md

 1. Hover over the 'Monitors' section in the navigation and select 'New Monitor'.
 I want to monitor my custom metric (my_metric), so I selected 'Metric' as my monitor type.

 2. I left the detection method at it's default (threshold alert) and defined the metric as 'my_metric'.
-Setting up the alert considtions, I filled in 800 next to 'Alert Threshold' and 500 next to 'Warning Threshold'.
+Setting up the alert conditions, I filled in 800 next to 'Alert Threshold' and 500 next to 'Warning Threshold'.
 I also changed the notify if data is missing field from 'Do not notify' to 'Notify if data is missing for more than 10 minutes'.
 In the 'Say whats Happening' section, I filled it in with the following:

 ```
 @loganjmorales@gmail.com HEY!
 YOU!!
 THERE'S A PROBLEM WITH {{host.name}}